OPEN BOOK AND BOARD OF REVIEW

 2018 Assessment Notice

-Assessment notices will be mailed to property owners in the City of Wisconsin Rapids near the end of July if the 2018 assessed value increased or decreased.
-A notice will be mailed to the current owner and address on file once all preliminary values have been completed.
-If you sold or purchased a property, or if your mailing address changed in 2018, please email the Assessor's Office to ensure the notice is sent to the correct owner and address.
+On July 20, assessment notices were mailed to all property owners in the City of Wisconsin Rapids whose 2018 assessed value increased or decreased.
+Notices were mailed to the property owner and address on file when the preliminary values were completed.
+Due to timing issues, if you sold or purchased a home within the last few months, it is possible that ownership was not updated when the notices were printed.
+If you recently sold or purchased a property in the City, or if your mailing address changed in 2018 AND if you didn't receive a notice of assessment, please email the Assessor's Office.
 Ownership changes can only be made in our system if a deed was recorded with Wood County.

 Open Book will be held on Wednesday and Thursday, August 8-9, 2018 from 8:00 a.m. to 6:00 p.m. in the Assessor's Office on the 2nd floor of City Hall, 444 West Grand Ave.

 Board of Review will be held on Monday, August 20, 2018, from 9:00 a.m. until 11:00 a.m. in the 1rst Floor Conference Room at City Hall, 444 West Grand Ave.

 The 2018 official notice of open book and board of review and the objection guidelines are posted by the City Clerk's Office.
 Information may be found on this website, City Clerk page, pursuant to Section 70.45 of Wisconsin Statutes.